 The Right Tools for the Job

 You wouldn’t try to use a hammer to drill a hole with a screw.
 And while you certainly don’t want to think of drills and teeth, the same rule applies.
-Start with a soft bristled brush which has been designed to be gentle on your gums.
+Start with a soft-bristled brush that has been designed to be gentle on your gums.
 Given you have just had a professional clean, there’s no need to get a heavy brush and scratch away your enamel.
 Match this with toothpaste that includes active ingredients, just not cleaning pastes.

 Not Finished Yet